zarcsis/RDVR-Page/index.markdown

 ## Input with your hands

-You can use hand tracking for touchscrin like input in Windows session.
+You can use hand tracking for touchscreen like input in Windows session.
 <iframe src="https://www.youtube.com/embed/hiB92zjWgJg" title="RDVR hand input" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen> </iframe>

 ## Mouse support

+You can use bluetooth mouse connected to your headset.

 ## On-screen keyboard